- You can sell a home with a VA loan at any time.

 VA Cash-Out Refinance

-While this option can give you extra cash similar to HELOCs, it also can create negative home equity.
+While this option can provide you with extra cash similar to HELOCs, it can also create negative home equity.

 Outstanding Mortgage With a Typical Home Sale

 During a typical home sale, you should be able to sell your home for more than what you owe on the mortgage.
-Those funds are typically used to pay off additional expenses from the sale, with the leftover representing your profit.
-It is important to check your estimated profit from selling your home before starting the process, so you have an idea of how much equity your house has.
+Those funds are used to cover additional expenses from the sale, with the remainder representing your profit.
+It is important to calculate the estimated profit from selling your home before starting the process, so you have an idea of the equity in your house.

 Here's how the proceeds from your home sale are directed: